How do you get low interest car loans?

 The advertised rate is determined only by the interest rate applied to the loan.
 The comparison rate is a more realistic assessment of the loan cost - it combines the advertised rate and all fees, such as establishment fees and ongoing monthly fees.

-The lowest rate does not always mean the best car loan!
+The lowest rate does not always mean the cheapest car loan!

 |Car Loan Example 1||Car Loan Example 2|

 |Advertised Interest Rate||6.00%||7.20%|

 |Term (Length)||5 years||5 years|